integr8ly/installation/docs/monitoring/customization.md

           summary: "The MyService is reporting high memory usage for more that 5 minutes."
 ```

-2) Save it into file and import
+2) Save it into local file `CustomMonitoringLimitsRules.yaml` and import

 ```bash
 $ oc create -f CustomMonitoringLimitsRules.yaml -n middleware-monitoring